 function fetchFromDataStorage() {

-showNotify('success',`The location ISS from the Data Storage is Latitude: ${data.latitude} , Longitude: ${data.longitude}`)
+showNotify('success', `The location ISS from the Data Storage is Latitude: ${location.latitude} , Longitude: ${location.longitude}`)

 handleErr(error)